ATLjay27/Networking-Homelab/README.md

   - When using certain crimping tools, there is a lock on it, when trying to do the final crimp, I couldnt connect the RJ45 connecter into it.
 I had to simply unlock it.
   - The cable tester tested a clean 1-8 sequence on one side, but on the other it would skip from 5, then go to 6 then back to 5.
 I learned that that usually means that the pin in 5 and 6 are switched and therefore in the wrong spot, and it’s better just to terminate that side again rather than trying to troubleshoot further.
   - Figured out that the RJ45 connectors that came in the kit I bought were not compatible with my CAT6 AWG23 cable, had trouble passing through at first, but with the new connectors, I got them easily.

+    ### VLANs and Switching

+    -When trying to SSH into switch from PC, I got an error due to the switch running the older SSH servers that Windows does not support/use.
+I had to ask Claude, and it ultimately gave me a long command to use when SSH into the switch.